raigon44/Veeam-Python-Task/README.md

 1. Specify the source folder path, replica folder path, log file path, and synchronization interval as command-line arguments when running the script.

-2. If required, change the additional parameters by editing the config.py file.
+2. If required, change the additional parameters by editing the `config.py` file.
 Set these parameters based on the resource availability.

-  config.py file contains the following parameters:
+  `config.py` file contains the following parameters:

-  file_copy_batch_size: Number of files to be copied on a single batch
+  `file_copy_batch_size`: Number of files to be copied on a single batch

-  max_workers: The maximum number of worker threads to use for concurrent copying.
+  `max_workers`: The maximum number of worker threads to use for concurrent copying.

-  hashing_file_chunk_size: Holds an integer value representing the size (in bytes) of each chunk to be read from the file.
+  `hashing_file_chunk_size`: Holds an integer value representing the size (in bytes) of each chunk to be read from the file.

 3. The code will continuously synchronize the folders at the specified time intervals.
 The time interval parameter is specified in seconds.